 Mr. Honebrink started as a student teacher at Calvary in 2007 and then accepted a call to continue his ministry at Calvary as the 6-8th grade math teacher.
-Since he's been here, he has successfully developed the Middle School Math program to include Honors classes for each grade.
+Since he's been here, he has successfully developed the Middle School Math program to include Honors classes for 7th & 8th grade.
 He challenges students to work hard and is willing to provide support along the way.
 Students complete various projects throughout the year including; paper slide videos, tessellation, proportion projects and castle wars.

 David grew up on a dairy farm in Mayer, MN where he received a Lutheran elementary and high school education.
 He continued his education by earning a Bachelor’s Degree from Concordia University of Wisconsin.
 Mr. Honebrink enjoys coaching cross country, basketball and track as well as spending time with his family which includes his wife Paula, their 3 sons and one daughter.
 His mission at Calvary is to encourage students to grow their curiosity and their independence.